yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

           ↓
    OperatorResult

-The computationally expensive training stage is therefore performed only once.
-The resulting operator can subsequently be reused for different initial conditions and pump-input configurations.
+The computationally expensive training stage is performed only once.
+The trained operator can then be reused for different initial conditions and pump-input configurations without retraining.

 Complete Source Code